Stack landing · C++

 • Performance-first iteration with production feedback

-For Qt/QML-heavy desktop surfaces, the same governance model applies with more UI-specialised staffing.
+For Qt/QML-heavy desktop surfaces, the same governance model applies with more UI-specialised capacity.

 Cost expectations